 Having a spouse often means that certain things are their sole responsibility, like cooking, cleaning, or paying bills.
 Getting divorced in your 40s means you’re old enough to not be willing to trade in home-cooked meals for ramen every night, but are still young enough to quickly learn how to do all the things your spouse once did for you.

 You’ll Have More Time to Spend With Friends

 Remember your friends?
 They’re still out there, and they’re just as awesome as you remembered.
-When you get divorced, you finally have time for them.
+When you divorce at 40, you finally have time for them.
 Better yet, by the time you’re in your 40s, those friends who weren’t worth your while have fallen by the wayside.

 You’ll Be Less Stressed Out